wachjose88/local-lti-consumer/README.md

 # Local LTI Consumer
-This is a LTI consumer which can run on your local machine.
+This is a [LTI](https://www.imsglobal.org/activity/learning-tools-interoperability) consumer which can run on your local machine.
 It can be used to test LTI providers locally by writing testcases.
-It is based on python3 and django 1.11.
+It is based on [python3](https://www.python.org/) and [Django LTS](https://www.djangoproject.com/).

 ## Requirements
 * certifi==2018.1.18